-ETP's ability to satisfy its obligations and pay distributions to its partners will depend on its future performance, which will be subject to prevailing economic, financial, business and weather conditions, and other factors, many of which are beyond management's control.
+Our ability to satisfy our obligations and pay distributions to our partners will depend on our future performance, which will be subject to prevailing economic, financial, business and weather conditions, and other factors, many of which are beyond management's control.

-ETP's future capital requirements will generally consist of:
+Future capital requirements of our business will generally consist of:

-- maintenance capital expenditures, which include capital expenditures made to connect additional wells to its natural gas systems in order to maintain or increase throughput on existing assets, for which we expect to expend approximately \$70 million in the next fiscal year and capital expenditures to extend the useful lives of ETP's propane assets in order to sustain its operations, including vehicle replacements on its propane vehicle fleet for which ETP expects to expend approximately \$35 million in the next fiscal year; - growth capital expenditures, mainly for constructing new pipelines, processing plants, treating plants and compression for the midstream and intrastate transportation and storage segment for which we expect to expend approximately \$1.0 billion in the next fiscal year.
+maintenance capital expenditures, which include capital expenditures made to connect additional wells to our natural gas systems in order to maintain or increase throughput on existing assets, for which we expect to expend approximately \$70 million in the next fiscal year and capital expenditures to extend the useful lives of our propane assets in order to sustain our operations, including vehicle replacements on our propane vehicle fleet for which we expect to expend approximately \$35 million in the next fiscal year;

+- growth capital expenditures, mainly for constructing new pipelines, processing plants, treating plants and compression for the midstream and intrastate transportation and storage segment for which we expect to expend approximately \$1.0 billion in the next fiscal year.
 We also expect to spend approximately \$800 million in our interstate segment for constructing new pipelines and pipeline expansion and approximately \$30 million for customer propane tanks in the next fiscal year; and - acquisition capital expenditures including acquisition of new pipeline systems and propane operations.
 As a partnership practice, we do not budget for acquisitions.

-ETP believes that cash generated from the operations of its businesses will be sufficient to meet anticipated maintenance capital expenditures.
-ETP will initially finance all capital requirements by cash flows from operating activities.
-To the extent that its future capital requirements exceed cash flows from operating activities:
+We believe that cash generated from the operations of our businesses will be sufficient to meet anticipated maintenance capital expenditures.
+We will initially finance all capital requirements by cash flows from operating activities.
+To the extent that our future capital requirements exceed cash flows from operating activities:

-- maintenance capital expenditures may be financed by the proceeds of borrowings under the existing credit facilities described below, which will be repaid by subsequent seasonal reductions in inventory and accounts receivable; - growth capital expenditures may be financed by the proceeds of borrowings under the existing ETP credit facilities, long-term debt, the issuance of additional Common Units or a combination thereof; and - acquisition capital expenditures may be financed by the proceeds of borrowings under the existing ETP credit facilities, other ETP lines of credit, long-term debt, the issuance of additional Common Units or a combination thereof.
+- maintenance capital expenditures may be financed by the proceeds of borrowings under the existing credit facilities described below, which will be repaid by subsequent seasonal reductions in inventory and accounts receivable; - growth capital expenditures may be financed by the proceeds of borrowings under the existing credit facilities, long-term debt, the issuance of additional Common Units or a combination thereof; and - acquisition capital expenditures may be financed by the proceeds of borrowings under the existing credit facilities, other lines of credit, long-term debt, the issuance of additional Common Units or a combination thereof.

-The assets used in ETP's natural gas operations, including pipelines, gathering systems and related facilities, are generally long-lived assets and do not require significant maintenance capital expenditures other than those expenditures necessary to maintain the service capacity of ETP's existing assets.
-The assets utilized in ETP's propane operations do not typically require lengthy manufacturing process time or complicated, high technology components.
-Accordingly, ETP does not have any significant financial commitments for maintenance capital expenditures in its businesses.
-From time to time ETP experiences increases in pipe costs due to a number of reasons, including but not limited to, replacing pipe caused by delays from mills, limited selection of mills capable of producing large diameter pipe timely, higher steel prices and other factors beyond its control.
-However, ETP includes these factors into its anticipated growth capital expenditures for each fiscal year.
+The assets used in our natural gas operations, including pipelines, gathering systems and related facilities, are generally long-lived assets and do not require significant maintenance capital expenditures other than those expenditures necessary to maintain the service capacity of our existing assets.
+The assets utilized in our propane operations do not typically require lengthy manufacturing process time or complicated, high technology components.
+Accordingly, we do not have any significant financial commitments for maintenance capital expenditures in our businesses.
+From time to time we experience increases in pipe costs due to a number of reasons, including but not limited to, replacing pipe caused by delays from mills, limited selection of mills capable of producing large diameter pipe timely, higher steel prices and other factors beyond our control.
+However, we include these factors into our anticipated growth capital expenditures for each fiscal year.

-ETP manages its exposure to increased pipe costs by purchasing steel and reserving mill space, as projects are approved, in advance of construction.
-However, there is no assurance that ETP will not be impacted by increased pipe costs and limited mill space.
+We manage our exposure to increased pipe costs by purchasing steel and reserving mill space, as projects are approved, in advance of construction.
+However, there is no assurance that we will not be impacted by increased pipe costs and limited mill space.